ovhlabs/knowledge-base/en/_posts/2014-05-20-how-to-configure-remote-desktop-on-windows-server.markdown

 Choose _Allow remote connections to this computer_.
 If your RDP client doesn't use Network Level Authentication, or if this feature is not available on your network, be sure the field _Allow connections only from computers running Remote Desktop with Network Level Authentication_, is not selected.

+If your RDP connection timeout, maybe your Windows Firewall is blocking connections.
+To allow RDP connections to your server, go to _Server Manager_ > _Local Server_.
+Click on _Windows Firewall_, then _advanced settings_ and finally on _Inbound Rules_.
+Search line _Remote Desktop - User Mode (TCP-In) / Profile: Public_, select it, and click on _Allow Rule_ in the menu at the right. __Be warn__: this action open your RDP connection on the Internet.
+Be sure your password is strengh.

 # Open an RDP client

 You can now open your favorite RDP client.
 On Linux, you could use rdesktop.